-The Butterfly Effect is a 2004 American Science FictionPsychological Thriller film starring Ashton Kutcher, Amy Smart, Eric Stoltz, and others, directed and written by Eric Bress and J. Mackye Gruber and distributed by New Line Cinema.It's about a guy who can travel back in time by reading his journals and change what happened then, and uses this ability to try to undo various traumatic events he and his friends suffered as children.
+The Butterfly Effect is a 2004 American Science FictionPsychological Thriller film starring Ashton Kutcher, Amy Smart, Eric Stoltz, and others, directed and written by Eric Bress and J. Mackye Gruber, and distributed by New Line Cinema.It's about Evan Treborn, a guy who can travel back in time by reading his journals and change what happened then, and uses this ability to try to undo various traumatic events he and his friends suffered as children.
 Despite his best intentions, the results aren't always good for everyone.
-What's more, his own brain suffers from trying to 'assimilate' all the new memories from these consequences.The title is a reference to the butterfly effect, which theorizes that a change in something seemingly small and innocuous, such as a flap of a butterfly's wings, may have unexpected larger consequences in the future, such as the path a hurricane will travel.It was followed by two largely unrelatedDirect-to-DVD sequels, 2 and 3: Revelations.
+What's more, his own brain suffers from trying to assimilate all the new memories from these consequences.The title is a reference to the butterfly effect, which theorizes that a change in something seemingly small and innocuous, such as a flap of a butterfly's wings, may have unexpected larger consequences in the future, such as the path a hurricane will travel.It was followed by two largely unrelatedDirect-to-DVD sequels, The Butterfly Effect 2 and The Butterfly Effect 3: Revelations.

 Bittersweet Ending: The theatrical cut.
 Evan makes sure that he and Kayleigh never become friends by being mean to her when he travels back in time to their first meeting.
 Kayleigh and Tommy live a happy life away from their abusive father, and Evan and Lenny remain lifelong friends.
 Evan runs into Kayleigh in a downtown street in New York, but he ignores her after hesitating for a moment.

 Break Her Heart To Save Her: In the theatrical cut, Evan finally decides that the best course of action is to go back to where he and Kayleigh first meet and be mean to her, so she never befriends him, moves away with her mother, and avoids the sexual abuse by her father which ultimately leads to her suicide.